andreas-wilm/my-dot-vimrc/notes.md

 - `C` Delete the line from where you’re at, and enter insert mode
 - `dd` delete line and stay in normal mode
 - `S` Delete the entire line you’re on, and enter insert mode

+- `s` substitute and changed to insert mode
+- `r` replace character and stay in command mode

 ## copying